 Summary

-other business enterprises visited Colombia from July 29– August 9, 2024.
-In their official report to the General Assembly published on April 25, 2025, the Working Group made the recommendation to “(j) Protect rivers that are fundamental for ecosystems and livelihoods, such as the Putumayo River, recognizing them as subjects of rights, as in the cases of the Atrato River and the Cauca River, and extend priority protection to páramo highland areas, dry, tropical and wet forests and the Amazon rainforest, among others” (pg.
+Earlier in July 29 – August 9, 2024, the United Nations Working Group on human rights and transnational corporations visited Colombia to investigate the Putumayo River and other river regions in the country.
+The Working Group’s report to the General Assembly published on April 25, 2025, made the recommendation to “(j) Protect rivers that are fundamental for ecosystems and livelihoods, such as the Putumayo River, recognizing them as subjects of rights, as in the cases of the Atrato River and the Cauca River, and extend priority protection to páramo highland areas, dry, tropical and wet forests and the Amazon rainforest, among others” (pg.
 16).

 Suggested Citation: